Grudged/FreelanceTimeTracker/README.md

 4. **Track Time**: Navigate to your project and add time entries
 5. **Monitor Progress**: View analytics on the dashboard

+### Demo/Test Credentials

+For testing purposes, you can create an account with these credentials:
+- **Email**: `demo@freelancetracker.com`
+- **Password**: `password123`

+Or use any email/password combination when registering - the system will create a new account for you.

 ### Project Management

 - **Project Creation**: Include client name, hourly rate, estimated hours